indeedeng/FOSS-Contributor-Fund/README.md

 The salient details of the FOSS Contributor Fund:

-* The initiative runs for one year
+* The initiative runs for one year.
-* Anyone at the company can nominate a project to receive funds
+* The funds are distributed evenly on a monthly basis.
-* A voting cycle runs for one month
+* Anyone at the company can nominate a project to receive funds.
-* Each voting cycle, 1/12th of the total FOSS Contributor Fund is distributed to a nominated project, as determined by vote
+* If you contribute to an Open Source initiative, you can vote for a nominated project.
-* Anyone at the company who makes an open source contribution may cast a vote to determine where the funds should go in a given voting cycle
+* You must make an Open Source contribution in the same month you want to cast your vote.

 ## Who Can Nominate A Project?